kinda/kinda-pdf-document/README.md

 Easily generate any kind of PDF documents such as reports including headers, footers, tables, etc.

+**NOTE:** This documentation is still work in progress.
+Please help make it better by adding as much as you can and submitting a pull request.

 ## Installation

+**NOTE:** This module is not yet published on npm.

 ```
 $ npm install kinda-document